oleander/remap/README.md

 end
 ```

-The callback context has access to the follow values
+The callback context has access to the following values

 * `value` current value
 * `element` - defined by `each`